Department of English

 Paige Greene ’14 is marketing communications specialist for Millwood Inc. in Vienna, Ohio.
 A campus job enhanced her professional writing skills, and BW career services programs helped her develop the confidence and job-seeking skills to land her current position.
 Paige is from Franklin, Pa.

 Katherine Brink '13 is industry analyst and copy editor for The Freedonia Group in Cleveland.
-At BW, Katherine worked as a course assistant and student consultant for BW's business plan clinic.
+At BW, Katherine worked as a course assistant, providing feedback on student business plans.
+She also worked as student consultant for BW's business plan clinic.
+She is from Strongsville, Ohio.

 Doug DeGirolamo ’13 is pursuing an M.A. in leadership in higher education at BW.
 His ability to write, analyze information and think critically has enabled him to market himself in a variety of fields and build a career as a non-profit and higher education professional.
 Doug is from Parma, Ohio.